JOJO276/vec.io/_posts/2014-08-08-got-an-ioio-otg.markdown

 ---
 layout: post
-title: "Got a IOIO-OTG"
+title: "Got an IOIO-OTG"
 date:   2014-08-08 09:55:37
 ---

-Interested in hardware development, I just don't like some obviously popular things, so instead of Arduino, I ordered a IOIO-OTG.
+Interested in hardware development, I just don't like some obviously popular things, so instead of Arduino, I ordered an IOIO-OTG.

 It's much smaller than I expected!
 No any experiences in hardware development, so I hadn't buy enough components to start hacking with the Android yet.